+There are around 15,000 people in Scotland living with cerebral palsy.
+You can ensure that even children and adults with the most challenging and complex needs receive the vital care we provide at Bobath Scotland.
 If you‘d like to talk about your fundraising idea or simply say hello, the fundraising team would love to hear from you.
-Please feel free to give them a call on 0141 352 5000 or contact us.
+Please feel free to give them a call on 0141 352 5000 or contact us here.

-Cerebral palsy is the most common childhood disability, affecting around 1 in 500 people.
-It is a lifelong condition caused by damage to the brain before, during or after birth.
-Cerebral palsy (CP) affects muscle control and movement.
+Together we can open up a world of possibilities.
+Cerebral palsy (CP) is the most common childhood disability, affecting around 1 in 500 people.
+It is a lifelong condition caused by damage to the brain before, during or after birth, which affects muscle control and movement.
 Whilst the brain damage will not change, what an individual can achieve is dependent on access to help.
-The impact of CP is broad;

-- 1 in 4 is unable to talk
+1 in 4 is unable to talk

-- 1 in 2 has an intellectual impairment
+1 in 2 has an intellectual impairment

-- 1 in 4 has epilepsy
+1 in 4 has epilepsy

-- Most sadly, 3 in 4 experience pain every day.
+Most sadly, 3 in 4 experience pain every day.

 Our team of specialist speech and language, occupational, and physiotherapists provide intensive blocks of therapy tailored to meet the needs of the specific child or adult.
 Typically, seven key practical areas are focused on in therapy: communication, mobility, independent living, personal care, play/leisure, accessing the curriculum and physical management of the condition.
-For example, whether a child wants to be able to operate their wheelchair more confidently in the playground, or a parent wants their child to sleep more peacefully at night or an adult wants to be able to reduce their pain when sitting for long periods at work, we will do everything we can to make this possible.
+For example, whether a child wants to be able to operate their wheelchair more confidently in the playground, or a parent wants their child to sleep more peacefully at night, or an adult wants to be able to reduce their pain when sitting for long periods at work, we will do everything we can to make this possible.